 You’ll also want to look over macOS Monterey’s features to make sure the move to unstable software is worth it.
 The operating system is chock full of changes, but they may not excite you.

-To help you make a decision, we’ll put together a guide that will take you through the best reasons to install the macOS Monterey beta and the best reasons to avoid it.
-Keep an eye out for it.
+To help you make a decision, we’ve put together a guide that will take you through the best reasons to install the macOS Monterey beta and the best reasons to avoid it.

 Gather Your Login Info

 Before you download the beta, be sure to gather all of your important passwords and login information.

 You should already be using a password manager of some kind, but if you aren’t, make sure all of your important passwords are up-to-date and working.

 You will need your Apple ID and password when you restart your Mac on macOS Monterey, and you may need it to sign back into other services as you set up the beta.